IBM/MLOps-CPD/README.md

 # MLOps-CPD

 This documentation describes IBM's MLOps flow implemented using services in IBM's Cloud Pak for Data stack.
 It therefore describes IBM's narrative of MLOps.
 The architecture consists of three stages: development, pre-prod, and prod.
-The process receiving code updates, training, deploying, and monitoring models.
+The process includes: receiving code updates, training, deploying, and monitoring models.
 The demo uses the German Credit dataset to predict credit risk.
 The code is written in Python 3.9 and requires access to IBM Watson Studio, Watson Machine Learning, Watson Knowledge Catalog, and Watson OpenScale.

 Note: The current implementation has been built on IBM Cloud (CPSaaS).
 But most of the current implementation barring few changes in authentication, should work well on Cloud Pak for Data on-prem.
 Based on the users' requests, we may release an on-prem version.